 If we find evidence of a failure to comply with our policies, or a breach of the Supplier Code of Conduct, we will in the first instance try to work with them to improve standards and employee welfare.
 However, we reserve the right to terminate an arrangement with any supplier immediately for appropriate transgressions or where there is no willingness to make the necessary improvements.

 RNIB has in place the following policies and procedures that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-- Safeguarding policy - ensures people accessing RNIB’s services are not harmed in any way through the organisations actions.
-The policy promotes an understanding and awareness of safeguarding with customers (or their representatives, parents, carers) and RNIB’s representatives and covers the process for raising concerns about possible abuse or neglect by a staff member, volunteer or any other person.
+Safeguarding policies - ensure people accessing RNIB’s services are not harmed in any way through the organisation’s actions.
+The policies promote an understanding and awareness of safeguarding with customers (or their representatives, parents, carers) and RNIB’s representatives and covers the process for raising concerns about possible abuse or neglect by a staff member, volunteer or any other person.

-- Recruitment policy and procedure – Where external agencies are used to support recruitment RNIB will only engage with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.
+Safer recruitment policy - Where external agencies are used to support recruitment RNIB will only engage with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.

-- Managed review of internal procurement policies, procedures and guidelines that reinforce and compliment this statement.
+Managed review of internal procurement policies, procedures and guidelines that reinforce and complement this statement.

 This statement has been approved by the RNIB Board who will ensure it is reviewed and updated annually.